anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Well begun is half done.
+Quote: All children are artists.
+The problem is how to remain an artist once he grows up.

-By: Aristotle
+By: Pablo Picasso